starsite/FileMaker-Swift/README.md

 ### 🚨 FileMaker v19

 I updated the repo this week to include the new `validateSession()` method.
 With this, we no longer need to create and track expiry values with `isActiveToken()`.
 So that's good.
-However, Claris chose to use a different URL path for `validateSession()`, so I refactored everything to require `host`, `db`, and `auth` environment values. 😅
+However, Claris chose to use a different URL path for `validateSession()`, so I refactored everything to use `host`, `db`, and `auth` environment values. 😅

+While I was at it, I moved the Data API `message` response into the completion block.
+So now you can access `message` in the closure, where it's more helpful.

 ---